Alain-T/AWS/JumpBox/README.md

   - add the private key to the .ssh directory (copy/paste its content for instance),
   - ping 8.8.8.8 to check internet access

+Nat instance Settings:
+- create an EC2 instance :
+   - AMI: **amzn-ami-vpc-nat**-hvm-2017.09.1.20171120-x86_64-ebs,
+   - Network : "JumpBoxTest",
+   - Subnet : "JumpBoxTest-Public",
+   - Public IP address: Enabled,
+   - Name : "JumpBoxNatInstance",
+   - Security Group : JumpBox-SecurityGroup

+From a terminal:
+scp the private key to the NAT instance (the connect string can be used a basis)

 Note: using the IP address or its DNS name, check that it is possible to ping the jump box from anywhere